In the past, in August 2016, I visited Huntington Castle in Clonegal, County Carlow.

 It’s magical!
 And note that you can stay at this castle – see their website!

 Huntington Castle stands in the valley of the River Derry, a tributary of the River Slaney, on the borders of Counties Carlow and Wexford, near the village of Clonegal.
 Built in 1625, it is the ancient seat of the Esmonde family, and is presently lived in by the Durdin-Robertsons.
 It passed into the Durdin family from the Esmonde family by marriage in the nineteenth century, so actually still belongs to the original family.
 It was built as a garrison on the strategically important Dublin-Wexford route, on the site of a 14th century stronghold and abbey, to protect a pass in the Blackstairs Mountains.
+It was also a coach stop on the Dublin travel route to Wexford.
+There was a brewery and a distillery in the area at the time.
 After fifty years, the soldiers moved out and the family began to convert it into a family home.

 A History of the house and its residents